VedantAnand17/AgentPay/README.md

 - Payment configuration matches x402-Learn pattern with price, network, and metadata
 - x402 shows wallet confirmation UI automatically when payment is required

-### Perp Contract (`lib/perp.ts`)
+### Uniswap V3 Spot Exchange (`lib/uniswap.ts`)

-Interacts with a simplified perp contract on Base Sepolia:
+Interacts with Uniswap V3 SwapRouter02 on Base Sepolia:

-- `openPerpPositionOnBaseSepolia()`: Opens a leveraged position using the execution wallet
+- `executeUniswapSwap()`: Executes a spot token swap using the execution wallet

-**Note**: The contract ABI is simplified for MVP.
-Replace `PERP_ABI` with the actual contract ABI when deploying:
-- Contract should expose `openPosition(address user, string symbol, bool isLong, uint256 size, uint256 leverage)`
+  - For "buy": Swaps USDC → Token
+  - For "sell": Swaps Token → USDC
+- Automatically handles token approvals before swapping
+- Uses Uniswap V3 `exactInputSingle` function with 0.05% fee tier

+**Note**:
-- Ensure `EXECUTION_PRIVATE_KEY` wallet has sufficient funds for gas
+- Ensure `EXECUTION_PRIVATE_KEY` wallet has sufficient funds for gas and the tokens being swapped
+- Token addresses are configured in `TOKEN_ADDRESSES` mapping (currently supports USDC, WETH, and BTC/WBTC)
+- BTC trades use WBTC (Wrapped Bitcoin) token address on Base Sepolia
+- **Important**: For swaps to work, the Uniswap V3 pool must exist for the token pair (e.g., USDC/BTC pool)
+- If a swap appears successful but tokens aren't received, check:
+  1. The transaction on BaseScan to verify it actually executed
+  2. That the Uniswap pool exists for the token pair
+  3. Your wallet address matches the `userAddress` in the trade intent
+- Use `/api/balances?address=0x...&symbol=BTC` to check token balances
+- In production, implement proper slippage protection and price oracle integration

 ### Database (`lib/db.ts`)

 SQLite database with two main tables:

 - `trade_intents`: Stores pending/paid/executed trade intents
-- `executed_trades`: Stores completed trades with tx hashes and entry prices
+- `executed_trades`: Stores completed trades with swap tx hashes and execution prices

 ## API Routes